 Contrary to popular opinion, you’re actually entitled to more grants when buying a resale HDB flat instead of a BTO.

-Here’s the maximum grant amount you can get:
+For married couples, the maximum grant amount you can get is $160,000:

 The grant amount you’re eligible for depends on factors such as your income and the size of the flat you’re buying.
 Find out exactly how much you’re eligible for here:

 This is one huge aspect of home-buying that many overlook: all of the costs you rack up after you’ve bought your flat.

 Renovating a resale flats may be much cheaper OR much more expensive than renovating a BTO flat.

 Ok, before you think, “You don’t say???”, we’ll explain: